basetenlabs/truss/docs/create/huggingface.md

 ### Create an in-memory model

 This is the part you want to replace with your own code.
 Using a Hugging Face transformer, build a machine learning model and keep it in-memory.
+In this example we're using [bert-base-uncased](https://huggingface.co/bert-base-uncased), which will fill in the missing word in a sentence.

 {% hint style="warning" %}
 All Hugging Face models must be wrapped as a pipeline.